 - a change in the fit of partial dentures

-A dental abscess is a collection of pus that forms within a tooth or its surrounding structures as a result of a bacterial infection.
+A dental abscess is a collection of pus that forms within a tooth or its surrounding structures due to a bacterial infection.
+An abscess is when the infection enters the jawbone from the root tip.
+Without treatment, a dental abscess

-Both types may cause gum swelling and redness around a tooth.
+Both types of dental abscesses may cause gum swelling and redness around one tooth.
+Other symptoms of a dental abscess include:

-- an intense throbbing pain in the tooth or gum
+- intense throbbing pain in the tooth or gum

 - pain that radiates to the ear, jaw, or neck